Boating and Water Safety

 - Take a boater education course.
 More than 7 out of 10 boating incidents are caused by operator error.
 Boater education classes, such as SCDNR Boater Education or the Boat U.S. Foundation can help you learn to operate boats safely.

-- South Carolina law requires that all children under 12 years of age must wear a Coast Guard approved life jacket if the watercraft is under 16 feet in length and when the motor is running.
+- Wear a life vest.
+South Carolina law requires that all children under 12 years of age must wear a Coast Guard-approved life jacket if the watercraft is under 16 feet in length and when the motor is running.

-- Do not operate a boat under the influence of alcohol or drugs.
-Alcohol can affect you up to three times more on the water than on land, according to the U.S. Coast Guard.
+- Don’t operate a boat under the influence of alcohol or drugs.
+Alcohol can affect you more on the water than on land, according to the U.S. Coast Guard.

-- When towing a person(s) on water skis or similar devices, a wide-angle rearview mirror must be mounted, or an observer must be on board the vessel.
+- Keep an eye on water skiers.
+When towing someone on water skis or a tube, use a wide-angle rearview mirror or have an observer constantly on watch.

-- Regulations state that you can’t operate over idle speed if you’re less than 100 feet from a coastline or closer than 50 feet to wharfs, docks or piers, or people in the water or anchored crafts.
+- Watch your speed.
+Regulations state that you can’t operate over idle speed if you’re less than 100 feet from a coastline or closer than 50 feet to wharfs, docks or piers, people in the water, or anchored crafts.
 Avoid going over 50 mph when reaction times are shorter.

 - Avoid aggressive maneuvers.
 Operate defensively, do not follow others and avoid sharp turns.

 - Do not operate in the dark.
 Only operate jet skis from legal sunrise to legal sunset.